openvinotoolkit/nncf/README.md

 ```
 pip install nncf
 ```
-Alternatively, If you don't install any backend you can install NNCF and PyTorch in one line with:
+Use the same `pip install` syntax as above to install NNCF along with the backend package versions in one go, i.e. for NNCF with PyTorch, run:
 ```
 pip install nncf[torch]
 ```
-Install NNCF and TensorFlow in one line:
+For installation of NNCF along with TensorFlow, run:
 ```
 pip install nncf[tf]
 ```
-(Experimental) Install NNCF for ONNXRuntime-OpenVINO
+(Experimental) For installation of NNCF for ONNXRuntime-OpenVINO, run:
 ```bash
 pip install nncf[onnx]
 ```